 After having worked as Assistant Lecturer at the Department of English, University of Tartu, Estonia, I received my PhD in Gender Studies from Linköping University, Sweden in 2013.
 I then held a 3-year postdoctoral position anchored in two projects: 1) on intersectionality (Linköping University); and 2) on gender, war and nationalism in contemporary Europe (Stockholm University).

-I currently serve as the Co-Director of the National Research School for Gender Studies and lead the interdisciplinary and interfaculty research group Foundational Questions in Gender and Sexuality Research.
+I have served as the Co-Director of the National Research School for Gender Studies and led the interdisciplinary and interfaculty research group Foundational Questions in Gender and Sexuality Research.